rust-lang/reference/src/macros-by-example.md

 > Before the 2021 edition, they match exactly the same fragments as `pat_param` (that is, they accept [_PatternNoTopAlt_]).
 >
 > The relevant edition is the one in effect for the `macro_rules!` definition.
+>
+> The `expr_2021` fragment specifier exists to maintain backwards compatibility with editions before 2024.

 ## Repetitions